 Teachers are very well placed to recognise mental health conditions in children.
-Because they see their pupils every weekday, teachers are able to witness the small changes in a child’s behaviour, demeanor and outlook on life.
+Because they see their pupils every weekday, teachers are able to witness the small changes in a child’s behaviour, demeanour and outlook on life.

 Support for teachers